The Cry of the Martyrs, the Fifth Seal

 I saw the souls – the souls of the Martyrs resurrect and reign with Christ for 1,000 years, Rev 20:4 (1471 – 2471 AD).
 So, in the fifth seal, we are definitely in the post 1500 AD period.

 who had been slain because of the word of God and their testimony – there actually is no word “martyr” in the Bible.
 The word “martus,” which means “witness,” was transformed into the word “martyr.”
-These are those who “overcame by the blood of the Lamb, and by the word of their testimony, and did not love their lives even when faced with death” (Revelation 12:11), Here, we see the connection between “testimony” and “witness.”
+These are those who “overcame by the blood of the Lamb, and by the word of their testimony, and did not love their lives even when faced with death” (Revelation 12:11), Here, we see the connection between “testimony” and “martyr.”

 given a white robe – their robes are white because they are cleansed “of the blood of the Lamb” (Revelation 7:14).